 Every week brings another raft of headlines about the skills crisis in the global tech sector.
-Companies from the US west coast to London, and increasingly to Dublin, are all grappling with the same questions on what is the best way to hire software developers in today’s market.
+Companies from the US west coast to London, are all grappling with the same questions on what is the best way to hire software developers in today’s market.
 Should we hire inhouse, build nearshore development teams or offshore projects to outsourcing copmanies?

 For US-based multinationals, the possibility of immigration reform — including new restrictions on the H-1B visa system — makes the issue even more critical.
 These companies need to think creatively, and fast.

 Offshore outsourcing continues to be an option for many global tech companies who, according to the Deloitte 2016 outsourcing survey, no longer view it “as a simple cost-cutting play”.